 This post is by Deb Alexander.

-Deb Alexander has been married to her college sweetheart for nearly 30 years.
-They have two children - a daughter who is married to her college sweetheart, and a son.
+Deb Alexander has been married to her college sweetheart for 31 years.
+They have two children, and have recently become grandparents to a sweet baby boy.
 Deb was born and raised in New England, and she and her family have called Central Illinois home for over 20 years.
 She is a writer and a tutor who loves birds, books, long walks on the trail near her home, and family dinners.
 Deb would love to connect with you on Instagram at https://www.instagram.com/debalexander/.

 Jumpstart your mornings with my free workshop and the 3-Minute Morning Kit.